thepinkcommittee/pinkwebsite/README.md

 > [!WARNING]
 > **DO NOT INCLUDE ANY PERSONALLY IDENTIFIABLE INFORMATION IN YOUR EMAIL.**
 > This includes information in your `.hack` file, image files, and even file names.
-> Submitted content WILL BE MADE PUBLIC as pull request is created as part of this submission process.
+> Submitted content WILL BE MADE PUBLIC once a pull request is created as part of this process.
 THIS CANNOT BE REVERTED.

 Send an email to [thepinkcommittee@gmail.com](mailto:thepinkcommittee@gmail.com) with the subject: